bbhart/writing/travels/switzerland.md

 bags for you, the gap between 11am checkout and 4pm check-in meant I didn't have a place to crash out during those hours if I wanted to.

+I was spending at least an hour a day planning for the next day.
+What town would I go to?
+How would I get there?
+Are there trains?
+What times?
+What about hotels?
+How do the reviews look?
+Is it a relatively decent price for the quality of the hotel?
+Is the hotel near the train station?
+If not, what does the bus system look like there?
+Are the activities near the hotel, since I'll need to drop my bags?
+Or should I book a different hotel that's closer to things to do but further from the train station?
+Etc etc etc. I get that sometimes you have to say fuck it and click the Book Now button, but I wanted to at least make educated choices.

+Day 6 -- Wednesday evening --I reached my limit for the daily planning exercise while in my Interlaken hotel room.
+Working through the questions above, I decided to trim down the daily logistical chore by heading back to Geneva.
+From there, I'd have a home base in a hotel I was familiar with and was affordable, in an area where there was plenty to do and easy access to trains to other places.
+I'm here until the end of the trip.

+Each person has their own travel preferences, but for me, I've learned along the way that for next time:
+- Visit few places, stay longer.
+The decisions to book a second day in Chamonix, and to wait until later in the afternoon to leave Interlaken, both made big differences.
+- Map out transit in advance.
+I ended up doing _okay_ working it out on-the-fly (with the exception of the rental car snafu, which I'm not convinced was avoidable), but I could've optimised by taking Swisstours ($9) instead of Alpybus ($35), for example, with better planning.
+- Research activities in advance.
+It was a fairly long and steep walk to the Brévent cable car, only to find out the second lift to the very top was already closed.
+Bad planning.
+- Pack lighter.
+This is less of an issue if visiting fewer places, but I could've cut down some.
+Having to haul the CPAP machine around does limit me, though.
+  The hotel wants 10 Sfr to launder a single shirt but that still might be preferable to hauling around 9 days of clothes... and I'm sure I could find a much better deal within a few blocks of the hotel here if I applied myself.

 ## Hiking